Isn’t it true that everyone has a vacuum? It’s perhaps one of the most popular cleaning gadgets in your house.

 Whether you have a bagged or bagless vacuum, make careful to empty it on a regular basis.

-Your vacuum’s filters collect pollen, dust, bacterium particles, and smoke.
+Your vacuum’s filters collect pollen, dirt, bacterium particles, and smoke.
 As a result, they will ultimately get filthy and clogged.
-You must stay on top of this by cleaning the filters.
+You need to stay on top of this by cleaning the filters.

 It is also advised that filters be entirely replaced every two to three years to ensure maximum cleaning efficiency.

-The motorized brush at the base of your vacuum is responsible for collecting all dirt, debris, long hair, and carpet fibres.
+The motorized brush at the base of your vacuum is responsible for collecting all dirt, debris, long hair, and carpet fibers.
 It is one of the most crucial components.

 However, when it accumulates filth, it can wrap around it and put a strain on it.
 This might ultimately cause the motorized brush to cease rotating and cleaning your home.

-To avoid this, remove any hair and dirt from the motorized brush every couple of weeks.
+To avoid this, remove any hair and dirt from the motorized brush every couple of likes.
 This is something you can accomplish with scissors.